.

 church.noun,.plural.churches

-a church is not the building; a church is those, however few they may be, who worship the true God of all creation together:.Matthew 18:20; Ephesians 1:22,23; church is also known as the building used for public, especially.Christian.worship, whereas a Moslem place of worship is called a mosque; a church or group of worshipers.adhering to a specific.creed, such as say, an Episcopalian or Lutheran group of parishioners
+a church is not the building; God's church is nature, where Emmanuel went often to be alone and Paul too; a church is those, however few they may be, who worship the true God of all creation together:.Matthew 18:20; Ephesians 1:22,23; church is also known as the building used for public, especially.Christian.worship, whereas a Moslem place of worship is called a mosque; a church or group of worshipers.adhering to a specific.creed, such as say, an Episcopalian or Lutheran group of parishioners

 church, churched, churching, churches.transitive verbs